jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 }
 ```

-We first defined the `TIME_UNIT` constant as a `#DEFINE` directive.
+We first define the `TIME_UNIT` constant as a `#DEFINE` directive.
 It means all occurences of `TIME_UNIT` will be automatically replaced during compilation phase, saving some memory.
 Remember we are on an low memory device: memory is precious.

-Then, we simply define several functions to apply our above conventions.
-So, if we want to emit a SOS signal, we just have to modify our `loop` function with the following code:
+Then, we apply our conventions creating a bunch of functions.
+Emitting a SOS signal is now done through:

 ``` c
 void loop()